Last updated December 30th, 2018.

 The 21st Century: The Indian Century?

-In short, leadership determined to spearhead much needed policies is what China had in the late 80s and early 90s, but is something India only had since last year.
-Now that India has a seemingly committed government, the future looks bright for the world’s largest democracy.
+In short, leadership determined to spearhead much needed policies is what China had during the late 80s and early 90s, but is something India only enjoyed since 2014.

 India vs. China: Which is Better to Invest In?